Pulakpj9/SketchSense/README.md

 # SketchSense

 The code within this repository is designed to meticulously collect and preprocess the drawing data.
 Furthermore, it employs sophisticated algorithms to extract a comprehensive set of parameters including height, width, roundness, elongation, and complexity.
-These refined features are then channeled into a K-Nearest Neighbors (KNN) model, facilitating accurate predictions of the generated drawings.
+These refined features are then channeled into a K-Nearest Neighbors (KNN) model, facilitating accurate predictions of the drawings drawn by the user.

 # About Project